-When you send us enquiries using the contact form, your data from the enquiry form – including the contact details you provided in it and your IP address – will be processed based on your consent, pursuant to Art.
-6 (1)(a), (b) and (f) GDPR, in order to take steps at your request prior to entering into a contract, or for the purposes of our legitimate interests, i.e. for the performance of our business activities.
+If you send us requests using the contact form, your data from the request form will be processed, including the contact details you provided in it and your IP address, pursuant to Art.
+6 (1)(b) and (f) GDPR, for taking steps prior to entering into a contract with you in response to your request, or to exercise our legitimate interest, i.e. in the performance of our business activities.

 Requests and the data associated with them will be erased no later than 3 months after receipt, unless they are required for further contractual relationship purposes.

 We use the Google Tag Manager from Google (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland) on our website.
 The Google Tag Manager is an administration and management tool in which other tracking and/or statistics tools can be centrally managed and played out.